-One of his most used publications was British Electoral Facts, which went through five editions.
-It was revived in 2000 by Colling Rallings and Michael Thrasher, who have now with Dawn Cole compiled a post-2010 election eighth edition.
+One of FWS Craig’s most used publications was British Electoral Facts, which went through five editions.
+It was revived in 2000 by Colin Rallings and Michael Thrasher, who have now with Dawn Cole compiled a post-2010 election eighth edition.

 The book has all the broad basic numbers you might expect, such as general election results since 1832 and numerous related numbers.
 One small quibble: by giving figures even from years such as 1832 to one decimal place, as in previous editions, the book implies that the numbers are more accurate than in fact is warranted given the quality of the original data.
 Gratuitous decimal pointing is sadly one of the statistical curses of our age.

 Inevitably there is a slightly random feel to some of the statistics which are included because they happen to have been compiled – because someone happened to want them at some point in the past and therefore asked a Parliamentary question or similar.

 How many people are likely to want to know the number of voluntary patients in mental hospitals in Northern Ireland in 1996 – and turn to a book on electoral facts for the answer?
 (Page 105 by the way.)

 But then that is part of the charm of such a book, with the pleasantly curious statistic always just a few turns of the page away.
 I doubt I’ll come across a need to know the number of ballot papers in Scotland in 1959 spoilt for having writing or a mark by which the voter could be identified, but there are numerous other statistics which will come in useful.